mainhoang/Friend-Finder/README.md

 # Match-Maker

-This is my attempt at making a dating app.
-Take the survey & then, Match-Maker will pair you up with our most compatible bachelorette/bachelor!
+This is a compatibility app built with Node.js, Express, & Bootstrap.
+The app takes the values of answers from your survey & returns your most compatible match.

 ## Technologies Used
 * Node.js
-* Express Servers
+* Express
 * HTML
 * Bootstrap